Learning from Complex Systems: On the Roles of Entropy and Fisher Information in Pairwise Isotropic Gaussian Markov Random Fields: Introduction

 \section{Introduction}

-With the increasing value of information in the modern society and the massive volume of digital data that is available nowadays, there is an urgent need of developing novel methodologies for knowledge discovery from the vasts sets of simbols found in several domains of science.
-In this scenario, where the focus is on data itself, complex systems arise as a powerful framework for a new model of data analysis and interpretation.
-Patterns that at first may appear to be locally irrelevant may turn out to be extremely informative in a more global perspective.
-Hence, the concept of what is an informative pattern is a top priority in dealing with a complex system, where often its components (elements, patterns and clusters) relate in a non-linear fashion making the whole greater than the sum of its parts, since there is relevant information encoded in these complex relationships.
+With the increasing value of information in modern society and the massive volume of digital data that is available, there is an urgent need of developing novel methodologies for data filtering and analysis in complex systems.
+In this scenario, the notion of what is informative or not is a top priority.
+Sometimes, patterns that at first may appear to be locally irrelevant may turn out to be extremely informative in a more global perspective.
+In complex systems, this is a direct consequence of the intricate non-linear relationship between the pieces of data along different locations and scales.

 Within this context, information theoretic measures play a fundamental role in a huge variety of applications once they represent statistical knowledge in a sistematic, elegant and formal framework.
 Since the first works of Shannon \cite{shannon1949}, and later with many other generalizations \cite{renyi1961, tsallis1988, bashkirov2006}, the concept of entropy has been adapted and successfully applied to almost every field of science, among which we can cite physics \cite{jaynes1957}, mathematics \cite{grad1961, adler1965, goodwyn1972}, economics \cite{samuelson1972} and fundamentally, information theory \cite{costa1983, cover1991, cover1994}.
-Similarly, the concept of Fisher information has been shown to reveal important properties of statistical procedures, from lower bounds on estimation methods \cite{Lehmann1983, Bickel1991, Casella2002} to information geometry \cite{Amari, Kass1989}.
-Basically, Fisher information can be thought as the likelihood analog of entropy, which is a probability-based measure of uncertainty.
+Similarly, the concept of Fisher information \cite{Frieden2004, Frieden2006} has been shown to reveal important properties of statistical procedures, from lower bounds on estimation methods \cite{Lehmann1983, Bickel1991, Casella2002} to information geometry \cite{Amari, Kass1989}.
+Roughly speaking, Fisher information can be thought as the likelihood analog of entropy, which is a probability-based measure of uncertainty.

 In general, classical statistical inference is focused on capturing information about location and dispersion of unknown parameters of a given family of distribution and studying how this information is related to uncertainty in estimation procedures.
 In typical situations, exponential family of distributions and independence hypothesis (independent random variables) are often assumed, giving the likelihood function a series of desirable mathematical properties \cite{Lehmann1983, Bickel1991, Casella2002}.